 We respect your privacy.
-Any information you disclose is confidential to the Student Wellbeing Services team, which comprises counsellors, mental health workers and administrative staff.
+Any information you disclose is confidential to the Student Services team.
 As a rule we do not pass on personal information about you, including your attendance, to anyone outside the service (such as parents, tutors or placement staff).

 There are certain exceptions: